Do's and Don'ts for College Fairs

 DOn’t: Be invisible

-Turn on your camera!
-Engage with the admissions rep and ask questions!
+Engage with the admissions reps and ask questions!
+If you’re attending virtually, turn on your camera!
 Admissions officers want to get to know you, so tell them about your interests and goals.
 This will not only help you learn more about the college, it will also demonstrate your interest and help the admissions rep remember you.

 DON’T: ASK THE COLLEGE REP TO EVALUATE YOUR CHANCES OF GETTING IN